chrisant996/dirx/README.md

 `38;2;n;n;n` | Specify a 24-bit color where each _n_ is from 0 to 255, and the order is _red_`;`_green_`;`_blue_.
 `38;5;n` | Specify an 8-bit color where _n_ is from 0 to 255.
 Refer to the wikipedia link above for details.

-Run `dirx -? colorsamples` to display a chart of the 8-bit color codes and the available styles.
+To make a background color, add 10 to the extended color values above.

 ### Environment Variables